+PacificSource Medicare

+PO Box 7469

-PacificSource Medicare PO Box 7469, Bend, Oregon 97708
+Bend, Oregon 97708

-Enroll online: www.Medicare.PacificSource.com
+Enroll online:

+www.Medicare.PacificSource.com

-How can you disenroll from Optional Supplemental Benefits?
+How can you disenroll in Optional Supplemental Benefits?

 To disenroll from optional supplemental benefits send a signed letter to us requesting to be disenrolled.
 You can also fax the letter to (855) 382-4217 toll-free.
-It is important that you state your request is to disenroll from the Optional Preventive Dental plan.
+It is important that you state your request is to disenroll from the Optional Preventive Dental or Optional Comprehensive Dental plan.
 We will send you a confirmation letter that tells you when these benefits will end.
 Your optional supplemental benefits are still available to you up until your disenrollment date.

 If you disenroll from optional supplemental benefits, generally you cannot re-enroll in these benefits again until the next Annual Enrollment Period.
-For optional supplemental benefits enrollment periods, see "When Can You Enroll in Optional Supplemental Benefits"?
+For optional supplemental benefits enrollment periods, see "When can you enroll in Optional Supplemental Benefits?".

-You must be a member of PacificSource Medicare in order to be a member of the Optional Preventive Dental plan.
-If you disenroll from our Medicare Advantage plan, you will automatically be disenrolled from the Optional Preventive Dental plan.
+You must be a member of PacificSource Medicare in order to be a member of the Optional Preventive Dental or Optional Comprehensive Dental plan.
+If you disenroll from our Medicare Advantage plan, you will automatically be disenrolled from the Optional Preventive Dental or Optional Comprehensive Dental plan.